Jawlt/Xccel/README.md

 (After build is made):

-Remove static folder, index.html, and asset-manifest.json from chrome-extension folder
+1. Remove static folder, index.html, and asset-manifest.json from chrome-extension folder

-Copy the static folder, index.html, and asset-manifest.json from react-frontend/build and paste into chrome-extension folder
+2. Copy the static folder, index.html, and asset-manifest.json from react-frontend/build and paste into chrome-extension folder

+Or

+cd (to root directory)

+bash deploy.sh (deply.sh is for maxOs/Linux)

 Go to chrome://extensions/ website, turn developer mode on.

 If first time running the chrome extension, click load unpacked and select the chrome-extension folder

 If already uploaded the project folder, then just refresh and changes will update.

 ## Acknowledgment